Keirua/smslists/README.md

 While present, Commentary and Emergency listings are currently in development and will be activated in the future.

 Listings are composed of two parts – header and listing detail.
-The header is component is displayed when browsing listings and thus is limited to 40 characters.
+The header component is displayed when browsing listings and thus is limited to 40 characters.
 The detail component is the full listing and is limited to 140 characters.